REST AND SLEEP ARE ESSENTIAL FOR HEALTH

 You may notice that problems that seemed difficult are less daunting or even solved after a good night's rest.
 This can be due to increased energy, but is also due to actual problem-solving that goes on during sleep.

 5. Learning.
 One actually learns new information at night while resting.
 The entity soul flies around and may study at night.

 Ideally, find a job or career that allows you to take a short nap every day.
 This is very helpful for development and healing, as well.

 State work laws in America require a 15-minute break in the morning and again in the afternoon.
 Although this is hardly enough time, it is a start and anyone in any job should, if possible, take advantage of this rule.

 7. Dreaming.
 Dreaming is another important activity that only occurs during the sleep state.
 Dreaming is complex and can have various purposes, such as processing past or present events.
 Even unpleasant dreams, nightmares, premonitions and other phenomena may be important.
-Retracing during nutritional balancing programs may involve dreams.
+Retracing during development programs may involve dreams.

-part of each person’s daily life that can also be a rich time of not only
+each person’s daily life that can also be a rich time of not only rejuvenation,

 You may envy those who seem to have lots of energy, yet get by on little sleep.
 Please let go of this envy, and don’t try to copy these people.
 Reasons why some seem to get along on not much sleep are:

 1. Burning themselves out.
 Many of them don't know it, or they know it and don't care, or they care but do not know what to do about it.
 Some are “driven” by emotions or biochemical imbalances, which is not healthy.